kyubuns/AkyuiUnity/Manual/Manual_en.md

 - The Mark for Export flag in Artboard itself determines which Artboard will be exported.
 - Special rules are summarized in [here](https://github.com/kyubuns/AkyuiUnity/blob/main/Manual/Manual_en.md#xd-conversion-rules).
-- See [here](https://github.com/kyubuns/AkyuiUnity/blob/main/Manual/Manual_en.md#unsupported-item) for functions that cannot be used. for features that are not available.
+- For features that are not available, see [this section](https://github.com/kyubuns/AkyuiUnity/blob/main/Manual/Manual_en.md#unsupported-item) for functions that cannot be used.

 ### How to import